mixu/fastlint/readme.md

 | "Changes not staged for commit" | q (any, not untracked) | no-staged |
 | "Untracked files"               | Q (untracked)          | no-staged |

-For example, if you want all untracked files (only), you'd need `--diff-filter=Q --no-staged` and if you wanted "Changes to be committed", you'd use `--diff-filter=q --staged`.
+For example, if you want all untracked files (only), you'd need `--working-copy --diff-filter=Q --no-staged` and if you wanted "Changes to be committed", you'd use `--working-copy --diff-filter=q --staged`.

 ### Human friendly status